Lightning-AI/pytorch-lightning/.github/CONTRIBUTING.md

 #### How can I help/contribute?

-All help is extremely welcome - reporting bugs, fixing documentation, adding test cases, solving issues and preparing bug fixes.
-To solve some issues you can start with label [good first issue](https://github.com/PyTorchLightning/pytorch-lightning/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22) or chose something close to your domain with label [help wanted](https://github.com/PyTorchLightning/pytorch-lightning/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22).
-Before you start to implement anything check that the issue description is clear and self-assign the task to you (if it is not possible, just comment that you take it and we assign it to you...).
+All types of contributions are welcome - reporting bugs, fixing documentation, adding test cases, solving issues, and preparing bug fixes.
+To get started with code contributions, look for issues marked with the label [good first issue](https://github.com/PyTorchLightning/pytorch-lightning/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22) or chose something close to your domain with the label [help wanted](https://github.com/PyTorchLightning/pytorch-lightning/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22).
+Before coding, make sure that the issue description is clear and comment on the issue so that we can assign it to you (or simply self-assign if you can).

 #### Is there a recommendation for branch names?

-We do not rely on the name convention so far if you are working with your own fork.
-Anyway it would be nice to follow this convention `<type>/<issue-id>_<short-name>` where the types are: `bugfix`, `feature`, `docs`, or `tests`
+We reccoment you follow this convention `<type>/<issue-id>_<short-name>` where the types are: `bugfix`, `feature`, `docs`, or `tests` (but if you are using your own fork that's optional).

 #### How to rebase my PR?